To the Parents of the Overly Sensitive Boy

 Each child moves through the world in his or her own way.
 Some are loud and adventurous.
 Others are more reserved and analytical.
 In my book, The Child Whisperer, I call the four main ways that children move through life the 4 Types of children.

-The Sensitive Type 2 Child is likely to be labeled as “overly sensitive.”
+Today, we’re focusing on the Sensitive Type 2 Child, who may be labeled as “overly sensitive.”

 We damage boys by telling them to grow up and “be a man.”
 Or by saying “big boys don’t cry.
 Stop being so whiny.
 Get over it.
 Toughen up.”